 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Mexico: Zachary Rabinor of Journey Mexico.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

-St. Regis Mexico City on a weekend (when prices are significantly lower).
-It has top-notch service right on Reforma, the city’s main thoroughfare, and it’s especially great for families: Children under 18 can share their parents’ room at no extra charge and enjoy kid’s amenities such as child-sized bathrobes, complimentary children’s toiletries, and special menus in the restaurants.
+Four Seasons Mexico City on a weekend (when prices are significantly lower).
+It offers top-notch service right on Paseo de la Reforma, the city’s main thoroughfare, and it’s especially great for families: Children under 18 can share their parents’ room at no extra charge and enjoy kid’s amenities such as child-sized bathrobes, complimentary children’s toiletries, and special menus in the restaurants.
 The terrace pool and childcare services are also family favorites.

 Restaurants the locals love

 La Coyoacana.
 This cantina-style eatery in the cobblestoned bohemian neighborhood of Coyoacan has a lively outdoor terrace and bar and, on weekends, live music.
 Order the barbacoa de olla, a dish of marinated spiced beef that is slow-cooked underground in banana leaves and served with warm corn tortillas.

 Pozole at Pozoleria Poctzinin, in the Algarin area.
-Pozole is a Mexican stew that dates to pre-Columbian times, made with whole hominy kernels, chicken, pork, chilies, and seasonings, and topped with slices of fresh avocado and radish.
+Pozole is a Mexican stew that dates to pre-Columbian times, made with whole hominy kernels, chicken, pork, chilies and seasonings topped with slices of fresh avocado and radish.
 Add some lime to top it off!

 Meal worth the splurge